Have you been feeling like you don’t know who you are anymore?

 Katie also recommends trying new things until you find something that you like.

-Let me know in the comments if you feel like lose yourself in motherhood.
+Let me know in the comments if you feel like lose yourself in motherhood and if you’re rediscovering yourself after motherhood.

 - Know that you are not alone.
 We have all been through this phase of feeling like we have lost our identity when we become mothers.